shivangini09/DSA/README.md

 # 🧠 DSA 300 Practice Journey

 This repository contains my personal journey of solving **300 Data Structures & Algorithms problems** as part of my 3-month preparation plan.
-Problems are solved on platforms like [GateCode](https://gatecode.io), LeetCode, and GeeksforGeeks.
+Problems are solved on platforms like  LeetCode and GeeksforGeeks.

 ## 🎯 Goals